alvisezingales/JavaCore/Hangman/README.md

       		src > functionalities [package] > PlayerGuide [class] > readPlayerModeChoise [method]

-  	The file I created (hangmanWords.txt) for this repository contains some uncommon italian words, but you can create your own, just remember that it has to have a single word for each line for it to work well.
+  	The file I created (hangmanWords.txt) for this repository contains some uncommon italian words, but you can create your own file and just add it to the file scanner, I'd suggest you to make it simple
+	with just a single word for each line if you want it to work well.
-  	I suggest you to have them all in lower-case and without accents :)
+  	And I also suggest you to have the words in lower-case and without accents :)